linemos/kubernetes-intro/codelabs/introduction-to-kubernetes-namespace.md

 <a name="rollingupdates"></a>

-## 5\.
+## 6\.
 Rolling updates
 As you read earlier, Kubernetes can update your application without down time with a rolling-update strategy.
-You will now update the background color of the frontend application, see that the build trigger creates a new image and update the deployment to use this in your web application.
+It is time to update to the newest version of the frontend application.
+This version has an updated background color.

-1. Update the image specification on the file [yaml/frontend-deployment.yaml](../../yaml/frontend-deployment.yaml) by adding the tag `:2`
+* Update the image specification on the file [yaml/frontend-deployment.yaml](https://github.com/linemos/kubernetes-intro/blob/master/yaml/frontend-deployment.yaml) by adding the tag `:2`
-2. Open a new terminal window to watch the deletion and creation of Pods:
+* Open a new terminal window to watch the deletion and creation of Pods:

   ```
   watch kubectl get pods